cosmic-lang/cosmic/README.md

 `Talisman` is a general purpose, statically typed, programming language.

 # !
 In Early Development
-The Language is currently in the design stage, so the language has yet to be implemented, and everything is subject to drastic change.
+`Talisman` is currently in the design stage, so the language has yet to be implemented, and everything is subject to drastic change.

 # Features